allenrobel/ndfc-python/README.md

 #### Add the domain for Nexus Dashboard Controller login

 Change ``nd_domain`` in the same file to the domain associated with the above password that you're using on ND/NDFC.
+If the "domain" field is not displayed when you login to the GUI, then use local, as shown below.

 ```yaml
 nd_domain: local
 ```

-#### Add usernames for NDFC Controller and switches
+#### Add usernames for Nexus Dashboard Controller and switches

 Change ``ansible_user`` in the same file to the username associated with the above password that you're using on ND/NDFC.

 Change ``device_username`` in the same file to the username used to login to your NX-OS switches.

 Example: